mmenestret/jdegoes.github.io/_posts/2014-07-01-rise-of-nosql.md

 Indeed, I'd argue that the macrosopic trend behind *many* of today's buzzwords (cloud, APIs, devops, PaaS, etc) is *developer empowerment* (AKA "The Rise of the Maker").

 As [Google Trends](http://www.google.com/trends/explore#q=mongodb%2C%20oracle%20db&cmpt=q) illustrates (albeit unscientifically!), more and more developers are turning to these databases to build new applications.
-MongoDB alone has been downloaded more than 7 million times (with 2 million of those downloads ocurring in the last 6 months)!
+MongoDB alone has been downloaded more than 7 million times (with 2 million of those downloads occurring in the last 6 months)!

 The large database vendors either haven't tried their hand at NoSQL, or haven't seen adoption like MongoDB.